 You should focus on cultivating skills to develop competencies and equip your employees with the knowledge, behaviors and attitudes required to effectively apply new skills and improve workplace performance.

 Both.
 In some instances, people may need discrete skills to take on or advance in a role.
-In other cases, they’ll need broader sets of competencies (skills, knowledge, attitudes and behaviors) to be successful.
+In other cases, they’ll need broader sets of competencies (skills, knowledge, attitudes and behaviours) to be successful.

-For each position, your organization should encourage managers and L&D teams to work together to identify the competencies most critical for success.
+For each position, your organisation should encourage managers and L&D teams to work together to identify the competencies most critical for success.
 Then you can more easily identify skills gaps and pinpoint where employees need to focus their training and professional development.